 In the initial review your application was deemed more competitive than those already refused but less competitive than those already admitted, placing your application in the “grey zone”.
 Gradually during the cycle, as we fill the spaces in each program, the “grey zone” will shrink and the final admission threshold will be determined.

 At this time, there is little for you to do other than to check Minerva regularly for changes.
 Offers of admission are released in order of merit.
 See Estimated decision release dates for decision time-frames.
 Note that decisions may take longer for certain programs or for applicants with extenuating circumstances.

 Applicants to the B.Sc.
 Architecture:

-Where the applicant’s academic requirements are within the general required range, a decision of ‘Reviewed-Decision Pending’ is made on the file until the portfolio review has been completed.
-Final decisions are expected for early to mid-May.
+Where the applicant’s academic requirements are within the general required range, a decision of ‘Reviewed-Decision Pending’ is made on the file until the majority of applications to Architecture are reviewed.

 Further Review Required

 An admissions officer has reviewed your file and has requested additional information (the requested information has been added to your Minerva checklist).

 Please verify your Minerva checklist and submit the requested information as soon as possible; this information is required before an admission decision can be made.
 Please submit ONLY what has been requested.
 Do not submit, or ask others to submit, any additional documents, including reference letters, personal statements, or extracurricular information.
 Additional documents may slow the processing of your file and will not increase your chances of admission.

 Applicants are responsible for monitoring the status of their own application.
 When providing documents, please do so in the precise manner described.
 Applicants failing to complete their files run the risk of file cancellation.